chromium/chromium/docs/updater/functional_spec.md

   `base64_encoding{policy_type}/PolicyFetchResponse`.
 This file is signed by the key in `CachedPolicyInfo` using the algorithm specified in this file.

+The cached policies are cleared:

+* before the device enrollment, to make sure the device management starts from a clean state.
+* after policy fetch succeeds but receives no new policies.
+This means all existing policies become stale and/or policy cache is in abnormal state that fails all validations.
+Either way it's a good idea to reset the state.

 ### Dynamic Install Parameters

 #### `needsadmin`